 When it comes to storing valuables at home, the more secure and hidden the storage space, the better.
 A secret, unexpected hiding place helps keep jewelry, important papers and even emergency cash safe from potential theft.
+In addition to burglar-proofing your home, get creative with your storage options for valuables.
 Forget about portable safes or the jewelry box.
 Instead, store valuable goods in places a burglar may never think to look.

 Places to Avoid